 Social Science Futures

-This unit builds a range of career-ready skills and prepares students for the world of work by considering the applicability of discipline knowledge to a range of contemporary professions.
+This unit builds a range of career-ready skills and prepares you for the world of work by considering the applicability of discipline knowledge to a range of contemporary professions.
 The unit facilitates engagement through disciplinary-specific pathways.

 The Criminological Imagination